 - crushed red pepper optional

-- water or beef broth as needed
+- water or beef broth if needed

 - fresh cilantro chopped